About Us

 Children at St. Mary's

-Children of all ages are most welcome at St. Mary’s, and invited to play in the Soft Space in the back of our sanctuary or take some of the materials from the Soft Space and sit closer so they can see and participate.
-Children’s Church is also available for children to attend!
-Children gather at the rug and go out with the teachers for the first part of the service.
+All are invited to play in the Soft Space in the back of our sanctuary or take some of the materials from the Soft Space and sit closer so they can see and participate.